finos/legend-studio/.changeset/tiny-crews-tell.md

 '@finos/legend-studio': patch
 ---

-Allow users to toggle hackermode/text-mode while in viewer mode.
+Allow users to use text-mode while viewing project in read-only mode.